Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 As it stands now, there's no direct link between `n` and the length of the array `a`.
-Although the function body treats `n` as `a`’s length, the actual length of the array could in fact be larger than `n` (or smaller, in which case the function won't work correctly).
+Although the function body treats `n` as `a`'s length, the actual length of the array could in fact be larger than `n` (or smaller, in which case the function won't work correctly).

-Using a variable-length array parameter, we can explicitly state that `a`’s length is `n`:
+Using a variable-length array parameter, we can explicitly state that `a`'s length is `n`:

 ```C
 int sum_array(int n, int a[n])